Canh khoai mỡ – Canh khoai tím • Vietnamese purple yam soup

 • Heat a large pot on medium and add oil.

-• Add shallot and sauté until fragrant (about 30 seconds)
+• Add the remaining minced shallot and sauté until fragrant (about 30 seconds)

-• Simmer, stirring often to prevent sticking, until yams are soft and creamy.
+• Cook the soup, stirring occasionally to prevent sticking, until any bits of yam are soft and creamy.
 Fresh yam will take longer to cook than frozen (about 15-20 minutes vs 10 minutes, respectively).

 • Add more water if your soup is too thick.
 You will need to add more water for fresh vs frozen yam.